Posts

 Lake Trahlyta in Vogel State Park, Georgia - License our images here .
 This is one of the oldest state parks of this state.
 It's at the shadow of Blood Mountain, the highest summit crossed by the Appalachian Trail in Georgia.
 The ominous name comes from old tales of a battle between Creeks and Cherokees.
 There are some talks of an Indian treasure hidden up there - who wants to be looking for treasures in a place called "Bloody Mountain".
 The campground of the state park is in a beautiful setting.
 Two creeks run through it on a sloped terrain.
 Our campsite faced Wolf Creek.
 The bridge over Wolf Creek.
 The one-mile-long trail around Lake Trahlyta was the right place for relaxing walks before sunset.
 There is a waterfall at the farther end - the spill over of the lake.

-Camping and hiking in Lake Rabun Beach Recreational Area
+Camping and hiking in the Lake Rabun Beach Recreational Area of Northern Georgia

 Image